-On March 13, 2019, NMFS received a request from SIO for an IHA to take marine mammals incidental to conducting a low-energy marine geophysical survey in the Southwest Atlantic Ocean.
-The application was deemed adequate and complete on May 20, 2019.
-SIO's request is for take of a small number of 49 species of marine mammals by Level B harassment.
+On May 15, 2019, NMFS received a request from SIO for an IHA to take marine mammals incidental to conducting a low-energy marine geophysical survey in the Southeast Atlantic Ocean.
+The application was deemed adequate and complete on August 12, 2019.
+SIO's request is for take of a small number of 48 species of marine mammals by Level B harassment.
 Neither SIO nor NMFS expects serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.
-The planned activity is not expected to exceed one year, hence, we do not expect subsequent MMPA incidental harassment authorizations would be issued for this particular activity.
+The planned activity is not expected to exceed one vear.